AdobeDocs/target.it-IT/help/c-intro/how-target-works.md

 >
 >[!DNL Adobe Target] al momento non dispone di una rete Edge in Cina e le prestazioni per l’utente finale continueranno a essere limitate per i clienti di [!DNL Target] in Cina.
 Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
 Also, marketers might experience latency when using the [!DNL Target] authoring UI.

-Se necessario, potete includere nell&#39;elenco le note sui bordi di Target.
-Per ulteriori informazioni, vedete Elenco [perimetrale di Target nodi](/help/c-implementing-target/c-considerations-before-you-implement-target/allowlist-edges.md).
+Potete  inserire nell&#39;elenco Consentiti le note sui bordi di Target, se lo desiderate.
+Per ulteriori informazioni, consultate [inserire nell&#39;elenco Consentiti nodi](/help/c-implementing-target/c-considerations-before-you-implement-target/allowlist-edges.md)periferici di Target.

 ## Esperienza utente protetta {#concept_40A5E781D90A41E4955F80EA9E5F8F96}